-When you browse a listing, you’ll be prompted to create a profile (you can create a free one, or purchase your membership at this stage) and fill in as much information as useful and add some nice pictures.
+When you browse a listing, you’ll be prompted to create a profile (you can either create a free one or purchase your membership at this stage) and fill in as much information as is useful and add some nice pictures.

-Tip: Use pictures of you and some animals and some that show your personality.
-Remember we trust people by looking them in the eyes so make sure you have pictures where your face and eyes are clearly shown.
+👉 Pro Tip: Use pictures of you with animals that show your personality.
+Remember, we trust people by looking them in the eyes so make sure you have pictures where your face and eyes are clearly shown.

-With Trusted Housesitters you have 2 level of verification the basic level and the standard level.
-Try to get them both as soon as possible to increase trustworthiness and your chances of your first house sitting gig.
+With Trusted Housesitters, you have 2 levels of verification — the Basic level and the Standard level.
+Try to get them both as soon as possible to increase trustworthiness and the chances of your first house sitting gig.

 Once your profile is set up the actual fun begins …

-Send customized messages to the house sitting hosts, make sure you mention their and their pets name and you really show that you took the time to read their profile.
+Send customized messages to the house sitting hosts and make sure you mention their and their pets name.
+Show that you took the time to read their profile.

 Here’s one important thing to keep in mind:

-The first House sitting opportunity might be the hardest one as you do not have any reviews on your profile yet but don’t get discouraged when the first few house sitting hosts decline your request or do not answer.
+Because you have zero reviews, your first House sitting opportunity will be the hardest one.
+Don’t get discouraged when the first few house-sitting hosts decline your request or don’t answer.

-Pro tip 1: start with a short house sitting gig in your area or request the ones that are harder to find house sitters for.
-These include house sitting gigs where the house sitter needs a own car (mostly in the countryside) and the ones that are only a few days or last minute.
+Start with a short house-sitting gig in your area or request the ones that are harder to find house sitters for.
+These include house sitting gigs where the house sitter needs to a own car (mostly in the countryside), or the ones that are only a few days or last minute.

-Pro tip 2: On Trusted Housesitters you can see how many people have already applied for a house sitting gig.
-Going for the ones that have a smaller amount of people applied will increase your chance of getting accepted on the house sitting gig.
+👉 Pro tip: On Trusted Housesitters you can see how many people have already applied for a house sitting gig.
+Going for the ones that have a smaller amount of pool of applicants will increase your chance of getting accepted on the house sitting gig.

-Let them answer any questions you have about the place and their pet and if you get along well you might keep chatting about life for a while.
+Let them answer any questions you have about the place and their pet, and show that you are up to the responsibilities.

-This is an important step that creates trust and helps both – the house sitter and the house sitting host – to see if this is actually a great fir for both of you.
+This is an important step in that it creates trust and helps both the house sitter and the house sitting host see if it’s a great fit.

-As soon as the house sitting gig is confirmed you can start looking for your tickets or travel arrangements.
+As soon as the house sitting gig is confirmed, you can start making travel arrangements.

-Pro Tip: In some cases it is good to overlap with the house sitting hosts a few days (especially when they are gone for a longer period of time and you are taking care of a bigger house with several or more complex task to manage).
+In some cases, it’s a good idea to overlap with the house sitting hosts for a few days.
+Especially when they are gone for a longer period of time and you are taking care of a bigger house with several or more complex tasks to manage.

-It also creates extra trust if you get to spend some time with the house sitting host and you most likely will feel more comfortable contacting them incase of any problems.
+It also creates extra trust if you get to spend some time with the house sitting host.
+Not to mention, you’ll most likely will feel more comfortable contacting them in case of any problems.

-Time flies by so make sure you make the best out of your house sitting time, do some excursions, explore the city, fall in love with your house sitting pet and fully enjoy the new city, culture or country.
+Time flies, so make the most of it!
+Do some excursions, explore the city, fall in love with your house sitting pet, and fully enjoy the experience.

 Learn from your last sit and keep traveling the world while having beautiful homes and lovely companions to take care of.

-Perhaps the most important part of the above process is choosing the right house sitting website.
+Perhaps the most important part of the process is choosing the right house sitting website.

-After doing my research about all the different house sitting websites and getting feedback from several friends who are doing house sitting full time I decided to sign up with Trusted Housesitters.
+After doing my research on the various house sitting websites, I decided to sign up with Trusted Housesitters.

 Here is why I love them: